 Assigned representatives from the CoA review the self-study and provide feedback and/or consultation to the program, as needed.

 The CoA reviews the site visit findings and the program’s response to findings to determine the degree of compliance with each of the Standards and formulates an accreditation recommendation to forward to the CAAHEP Board for review and action.
-In some cases, additional information/clarification may be requested by the CoA before making a recommendation to CAAHEP.
-Programs are not typically notified of the recommendation, but instead are contacted directly by CAAHEP following the meeting at which action was taken.
+In some cases, additional information/ clarification may be requested by the CoA before making a recommendation to CAAHEP.
+Programs are not typically notified of the recommendation; instead, theythose findings to determine the degree of compliance with each of the Standards and to formulatethey are contacted directly by CAAHEP following the meeting at which action was taken to determine the degree of compliance with each of the Standards and to formulatethose findings to determine the degree of compliance with each of the Standards and to formulate are contacted directly by CAAHEP following the meeting at which action was taken.

-If the CoA recommends withhold accreditation, probation, or withdraw accreditation, it must first follow due process before forwarding that recommendation to CAAHEP.
-Due process allows programs the opportunity to submit additional information and request CoA reconsideration, or to voluntarily withdrawal accreditation or initial application.
+If the CoA recommends withhold accreditation, probation, or withdraw accreditation, it must first notify the program in writing of the negative recommendation before forwarding it to CAAHEP.
+The program is given the opportunity to submit additional information and request CoA reconsideration, or may voluntarily withdrawal accreditation or the initial application, before final consideration by CAAHEP.

 The CAAHEP Board of Directors reviews all recommendations received from each of its CoAs and takes action on the recommendations at one of its six meetings per year (January, March, May, July, September, and November).

-Letters notifying programs of the CAAHEP Board’s decision are electronically distributed to the President, Dean and Program Directors of the institution/program the week following the meeting.
-Normally, the Board takes action on a Friday and the program accreditation statuses are posted to the CAAHEP website the Monday following the Board's actions.
+Letters notifying programs of the CAAHEP Board’s decision are electronically distributed to the President, Dean, and Program Directors of the institution/program the week following the meeting.
+The program listing on the CAAHEP website is updated with the accreditation status and reason for the action within 30 days of the decision.